 28. Dwarf Musa Banana (Dwarf Cavendish)

 While most types of bananas might be too big for a home, you can go with the dwarf Musa banana plant.
-This plant needs a warm and sunny environment and water often it.
+This plant needs a warm and sunny environment and water often.
 Give it plenty of room to grow and it will only reach 6 feet.

 The scarlet star plant is a popular type of houseplant.
 Although this houseplant can take up to four years to get to its full blooming stage, it’s considered worth the wait.
 It can be grown indoors or outdoor attached to another houseplant or on regular soil.